tafax/angular-digest-auth/README.md

     }]);

 ###Limit
-How to configure the limit of number requests to sign in.
-When the limit is exceeded `limit` of login callbacks is invoked.
+Configure the maximum number requests to sign in as in the example below.
+When the limit is exceeded, the `limit` method in the configured callbacks is invoked.
 The default limit is 4.
-N.B.: the limit includes the request to sign in place during the invocation of the `start` method.
+N.B.: the limit includes the initial request to sign in following the invocation of the `start` method.
 ````javascript
 app.config(['dgAuthServiceProvider', function(dgAuthServiceProvider)
 {